open-life-science/open-life-science.github.io/_posts/2024-01-26-governance-update.md

 image: /images/2024-01-gov-post-almani-qhizq_V876M-unsplash.png
 ---

-At OLS, we are thrilled to share a significant milestone: the establishment of the OLS Governance Committee.
+At OLS, we are thrilled to share a significant milestone: the establishment of the **OLS Governance Committee**.
 In this post, we highlight their work with us over the past six months.

 # Governance Focus of OLS in 2023